 Be in class at 8.35am for registration!

 The school gates open at 8.25am.
-It is important that you child is on time, as our school day starts promptly at 8.35am.
+It is important that your child is on time, as our school day starts promptly at 8.35am.
 Any child arriving after will be recorded as late.
 Children arriving after 9.15am will not receive their attendance mark for the morning's session.
+The school day finishes at 3:00pm.

 St. Chad's Primary School aims to have a yearly attendance figure of 96%+ and to achieve this, parents must accept that any absence is undesirable.
 Should your child, for any reason, not be at school we will require an explanation for the absence.
 We would expect you to telephone the school on the first day of absence by 10.00 a.m. or send an email and a written note when your child returns to school.
 Should an explanation not be received, the school will investigate to ensure the parent has authorised the absence.